MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install.md

 5. Your computer is checked for required the hardware and software.
 If your computer meets all the requirements, the **All prerequisites are installed** page appears.
 Select **Next** and proceed to the next step.

-   If a prerequisite is not met, a page displays information about the prerequisite that has not been met and how to resolve the issue.
+   If a prerequisite isn't met, a page displays information about the prerequisite that hasn't been met and how to resolve the issue.
 Use the following steps to resolve the failed prerequisite check:

    1. Review the items that didn't pass the prerequisite check.
 The Web API requires .NET Hosting bundle v5.x and some IIS extensions.
 Download and install them from the official sites:
       1.	.NET Hosting bundle